Meth Detox

 Outpatient Settings for Meth Treatment at Icarus

 Additionally, outpatient clients may also be required to engage in some form of group meeting outside of medical supervision at the facility.
-This includes a 12-step program like Narcotics Anonymous or something similar.
+This includes a 12-step program like Narcotics Anonymous or Crystal Meth Anonymous should such meetings be available.

 Regardless of the specific choice, the end goal is long-term recovery from methamphetamine addiction.